Codecademy/docs/content/lua/concepts/coroutines/terms/status/status.md

 ---
 Title: 'status()'
-Description: 'Returns the status of the provided coroutine.'
+Description: 'Returns a string indicating the status of the provided coroutine.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'